FredrickV/audio/README.md

 If you plan to use SFML as your Windowing system (or any other SFML systems), i highly recommend using the original project for audio as well.

+The original authors are in no way responsible for bugs you may encounter while using this library.
+Please use the "Issue Tracker" found on this repository to report bugs.

 # Purpose

 Create a minimalistic, portable audio library with as few external dependencies as possible.